Valikahn/TryHackMe-Jr-Penetration-Tester/README.md

 * Defensive recommendations and remediation notes
 * References and supporting documentation

-The level of detail will vary between guided rooms and practical challenges.
-Write-ups are intended to document the methodology, decision-making process and lessons learned rather than provide a simple list of answers.
+The level of detail will vary between guided rooms and practical challenges. writeups are intended to document the methodology, decision-making process and lessons learned rather than provide a simple list of answers.

 No content from the TryHackMe Jr Penetration Tester (PT1) certification examination will be published in this repository.